drshahizan/special-topic-data-engineering/project/proposal/Regex/Proposal_Regex.md

 ## Background

+An ecommerce analytics dashboard is a group of visualizations based on ecommerce store’s data.
+Most dashboards cover a specific goal or topic, such as traffic or audience behavior.
+Nowadays, it has become essential since the number of online users have increased dramatically and there is a growing shift from offline to online purchasing.
+The growth is supported by the rapid adoption of smartphones, growing internet penetration, and the availability of secure online payment systems.
+This situation causes the difficulty of monitoring online business as there are large amounts of transactions in a day and new strategies are needed to attract customer interest.

+Other than that, the increasing number of competitors is one of the problems with e-commerce.
+As a common habit, most of the customers will compare the price and quality at different platforms before buying the product.
+Therefore, it is important for businesses to come up with appropriate pricing strategies.

+By analyzing the sales data from Shopee, we can have greater efficiency because dashboards save time by showing us the most important metrics at a glance.
+It also allows decision-making faster since we won't have to wait on a report to get the relevant data and it presents all the relevant findings within a single pane.
+With only the most important data in focus, we will be better equipped to analyze the critical metrics in-depth.

+In summary, this project aims to provide a sales analysis dashboard that gives insight about the sales data in order to help e-commerce platforms increase efficiency, enhance business strategy and higher profitability.

-- Provide a background to the problem that the proposed data science project aims to solve.
+> Provide a background to the problem that the proposed data science project aims to solve.
 This should include a clear explanation of the current situation, the problems faced, and the potential benefits of the proposed solution.